chazapp/o11y/README.md

 *Note: On Windows, you may need to use the `minikube tunnel` command and use 127.0.0.1 instead !*

-You may now access the various services via your browser.
+You may now access services via your browser.